detroit-labs/dl-coaching-comp-sci-fundamentals/session10/final_project.md

     for the container.
-If the push method is called on either the Stack or the Queue while the container is full, double the container capacity from its current capacity to accommodate the new element.
+If the push method is called on either the Stack or the Queue while the container is full, double the container capacity from its current capacity to accommodate the new element, and in the process be sure to once again allocate enough heap space so that the container can store up to its maximum number of elements.
 Do not worry about reducing the size of a container with a large capacity that is mostly unutilized.
 11. If a container has its capacity expanded, the existing elements should be copied into a new storage space adequate to hold the data structure.
 Clean up any allocated memory that is no longer needed